100nandoo/Skripsi/README.md

 # My Project

 This is my project for my final thesis.
 It's a system for monitoring visitor and also control lock door, lights, air conditioner of a laboratorium.
-This is just a prototype, so I didn't use real air conditioner and lights.
-Instead I used LED, and relay for simulation.

 ## Getting Started